Caregiver stress: Benefits of caregiving

 Women who become caregivers are healthy enough to take on the task, therefore it makes sense that they would be stronger than their non-caregiver counterparts, and remain stronger than them.
 The demands of caregiving cause caregivers to move around a lot, and stay on their feet.
 Therefore, exercise can improve both physical health and cognition.
 The complex thought as required by caregiving can ward off cognitive decline.
-This includes activities such as:
+This includes activities such as: monitoring medications, scheduling, and financial responsibilities.